KibromBerihu/ai4elife/readme.md

 Please visit the [FAQ](./documentation/FAQ.md) samples before creating an issue.

 ## 📖 Citations
-Please cite the following papers when using this:
+Please cite the following papers if you use this package for your research:
 ```
 Girum KB, Rebaud L, Cottereau A-S, et al. 18 F-FDG PET maximum intensity projections and artificial intelligence: a win-win combination to easily measure prognostic biomarkers in DLBCL patients.
 J Nucl Med.
 June 2022:jnumed.121.263501.
 DOI: https://doi.org/10.2967/jnumed.121.263501
 ```